Use the Tab and Up, Down arrow keys to select menu items.

 Nau mai ki GEOG323 - welcome to GEOG323.
 This course provides an introduction to a range of statistical techniques used in the analysis of spatial data.
-A comprehensive lab programme uses a variety of software packages to explore visualisation, exploratory spatial data analysis, spatial autocorrelation, point pattern analysis, spatial statistics and the modifiable areal unit problem (MAUP).Please note: This is an advanced level GIS course.
+A comprehensive lab programme uses a variety of software packages to explore, among others, visualisation, exploratory spatial data analysis, spatial autocorrelation, point pattern analysis, spatial statistics and the modifiable areal unit problem (MAUP).Please note: This is an advanced level GIS course.
 It should not be taken as your first course in GIS nor your first course using computers.
 GEOG205 (or its equivalent) is the assumed level of prior training and experience in GIS.
 The course focuses on expanding your GIS skill base, and exposing you to wider spatial analysis techniques.

 Upon successful completion of this course, you will be able to:1.
-Understand what spatial methods are appropriate for varying data types;2. be aware of some of the societal problems and critiques associated with GIS;3. carry out an advanced GIS or spatial analysis research project using GIS;4. be competent users of mainstream GIS software, gaining skills employers require;5. critically appraise spatial analysis in published work.
+Understand what spatial methods are appropriate for varying data types;2.
+Be aware of some of the societal problems and critiques associated with GIS;3.
+Carry out an advanced GIS or spatial analysis research project using GIS;4.
+Be competent users of mainstream GIS software, gaining skills employers require;5.
+Critically appraise spatial analysis in published work.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: